Community Lenten Series

 What is the Lenten Series?

 During the season of Lent, a season of growth and reflection, we hold a Community Lenten series that involves speakers from different backgrounds and faiths, and delicious lunches for dine-in or carry-out.
-This year, our theme is “Leaning into Love: Building Unity in the Midst of Difference,” and the St. Paul’s community invites you to come, eat, be together, and hear what our preachers and speakers have to say about “leaning into love.”
+This year, our theme is “Leaning into Love: Building Unity in the Midst of Difference,” and the St. Paul’s community invites you to hear what our preachers and speakers have to say about “leaning into love.”

 The Rt.
 Rev. Jennifer Brooke-Davidson